yjg30737/pyqt-bounding-box/README.md

 ## Feature
 * Cursor shape changes properly for position (horizontal/vertical edge, etc.)
-* Being able to resize horizontally/vertically/diagonally
+* Being able to resize the box horizontally/vertically/diagonally
-* Being able to move with either mouse cursor or arrow keys
+* Being able to move the box with either mouse cursor or arrow keys
-* Being able to change the line width with ```setLineWidth(n: int)```
+* Being able to change the line width of box with ```setLineWidth(n: int)```

 ## Example
 Code Sample